dangoslen/dangoslen-me-site/content/blog/using-gatsby-to-build-a-blog.md

 title: Using Gatsby to Build a Blog
 description: Using an SSG as a Backend Engineer
 ---
 A few weeks ago, I realized I needed to update my website.
 I have had dangoslen.me for a while, but it was only a landing site with a few links to other content sources.
-I've since started blogging a little more on Medium and Dev.to and decided it was time to own my content and build a blog.
+I've since started blogging a little more on [Medium](https://medium.com/@dangoslen) and [Dev.to](https://dev.to/dangoslen) so I decided it was time to own my content and build a blog.

 There was just one problem: I'm a backend developer.